 Formalizing SMEs in Sub-Saharan AfricaSubmitted by Admin on Thu, 10/31/2019 - 10:11

-A few months after conducting two field studies in Madagascar and Senegal, I&P is publishing a summary report on the challenges and impacts of SME formalization in Sub-Saharan Africa.
+In October 2019, a few months after conducting two field studies with several hundred employees in Madagascar and Senegal, I&P published a summary report on the challenges and impacts of the formalization of SMEs in Sub-Saharan Africa.

 This report is primarily a practical document for entrepreneurs who wish to formalize their activities and for African investors and governments who are seeking to promote a formal entrepreneurial sector.